eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 ```

 ![](/img/GTD/unnamed-chunk-18-1.png)

 The vast amount of suicide attacks took place in Iraq between 2012 and 2016, and soon after after the US invasion.
 This was the period known as "the insurgency."
-We also see Afghanistan to a lesser degree, and also Nigeria.
+We also see Afghanistan affected to a lesser degree, as well as Nigeria.
 Let's take a closer look at the data:

 #### Suicide attacks in the Middle East and North Africa
-Looking at the Middle East and North Africa and removing Iraq from plot since it's off the chart
+Looking at the Middle East and North Africa and removing Iraq from plot since it's literally off the chart

 ``` r
 suicide1 <- gtd %>%